SanjivPahari/PersonalFinanceLedger/README.md

 Allows users to add a new transaction by selecting the transaction amount, type, remark, and payment method.
 User can also upto to provide further details on payment method like payment account number or other details.

 #### Name & Remark Suggestion
 Displays a suggestions list of payee's names, remarks.
-Payee's, remarks with frequent transactions are suggested at top.
+Payees, remarks with frequent transactions are suggested at top.

 ![Add Transaction Name Suggestion Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/3_add_transaction_name_suggest.png)